 Top countries that use Google + are: India (the most engaged one), US (the biggest audience), UK, Canada, Brazil.
 For some reason (and I realise this is probably completely irrelevant to you) Brazilian Google+ users have far more ‘it’s complicated’ relationships than the other four countries sampled.
 Weird, right?

-Google Plus acts as one of the social media platforms for marketing 40% of specialists (admittedly, no statistic shows if this usage is effective).
+Google Plus acts as one of the social media networks for marketing 40% of specialists (admittedly, no statistic shows if this usage is effective).
 While the platform is debatable, to say the least, it is worth considering.
 Why?

 It is not surprising that Google would make Google Plus SEO-friendly.
 Posts on Google + show up in the Google search results, and a large Google + community is a huge SEO boost.